xiaoxiae/Asteracer/SPECIFICATION.md

 - add the instruction to the racer's velocity: `racer.velocity += (vx, vy)`
 - move the racer using its velocity: `racer.position += racer.velocity`

-An instruction is valid only if the squared length of the instruction is no greater than the square of the maximal positive value of the instruction type:
+An instruction is valid only if the length of the instruction (integer euclidean distance) is no greater than the maximal positive value of the instruction type.
-`valid = vx*vx + vy*vy <= 127**2`

 ### 2) Resolving collisions

 Collisions are resolved in `1` to `5` subticks.
-A subtick check collisions first with asteroids, then with the world bounding box.
+A subtick check collisions first with all asteroids, then with the bounding box.
 If any collision occurs during a subtick, execute another subtick, until the subtick limit is reached.

 If any collision occurs in the tick as a whole, reduce the racer's velocity to half.
-This slowdown must occur at most once per tick, no matter how many collisions happened, as long as any collision happened.
+This slowdown must occur at most once per tick, no matter how many collisions happened.

 #### Asteroids
 Iterate over all asteroids `asteroid` in the order they were added to the simulation and for each:
-- if `distance_squared(asteroid, racer) > (asteroid.radius + racer.radius)^2`, we're not colliding (continue to the next asteroid)
+- if `distance_squared(asteroid, racer) > (asteroid.radius + racer.radius) ** 2`, we're not colliding (continue to the next asteroid)
-- execute the following only upon collision
+- execute the following only upon collision:
-- let `distance = eucliean_distance(asteroid, racer)` (make sure to use _integer square root_)
+    - let `distance = euclidean_distance(asteroid, racer)` (make sure to use _integer square root_)
     - get the vector to push the racer out by: `vn = racer.position - asteroid.position`
     - get how much to push by: `push_by = distance - (asteroid.radius + racer.radius)`
     - perform the push: `racer.position -= (push_by * vn) / distance`
-- **break** the asteroid iteration loop - we only allow one asteroid collision per subtick
+    - **break** the asteroid iteration loop (we only allow one asteroid collision per subtick)

 #### Bounding box
 For each side of the box, if we're colliding (eg. if `racer.x - racer.radius < box.min_x` for the left side), push the racer out to the bounding box edge.

 Note that bounding box collisions can occur during a subtick independent of whether an asteroid collision occured.

 ### 3) Checking goals
-Iterate over all goals `goal`, marking them reached if `distance_squared(racer, goal) < (racer.radius + goal.radius)**2` (i.e. if we're intersecting it).
+Iterate over all goals `goal`, marking them reached if `distance_squared(racer, goal) < (racer.radius + goal.radius) ** 2` (i.e. if we're intersecting it).